milahti/rtl_433_2db/README.md

 The code is based on my fork of rtl_433, so it needs customising to your devices.

 milahti:
-This version of rtl_433_2db contains:
+This version of rtl_433_2db contains:<br>
--support for WT450H and WT450 (w/o humidity) sensors
+-support for WT450H and WT450 (w/o humidity) sensors<br>
--sleep functionality
+-sleep functionality<br>
-1) sleep timer to set the frequency of how often to read read sensor outputs, default 5 min
+a)sleep timer to set the frequency of how often to read read sensor outputs, default 5 min<br>
-2) sleep timer to define how long to read sensor output stream, default 61 sec as WT450 repeats send every 60 sec
+b)sleep timer to define how long to read sensor output stream, default 61 sec as WT450 repeats send every 60 sec